Geographic-style maps with a local novelty distance help navigate the materials space: Introduction: how is the materials space defined?

 Hence a rigorous way to classify crystals under rigid motion, is to define the \emph{crystal structure} as a rigid class of periodic point sets, see \cite[Definition~6]{anosova2024importance}.
 Then any deviations of atomic positions are not ignored but continuously quantified by a distance metric between different rigid classes.
 This definition would remain impractical unless we can efficiently separate rigid classes by quickly computable \emph{invariants} that are numerical properties preserved under rigid motion.
 The chemical composition written as percentages of chemical elements is such an invariant but is \emph{incomplete} because many polymorphs have the same composition but can not be matched by rigid motion.

-In the sequel, we will consider the sightly weaker equivalence of \emph{isometry} (any distance-preserving transformation in $\R^3$), which is a composition of rigid motion and reflections.
-Because mirror images can be distinguished by a suitable sign of orientation, so the main difficulty is to classify periodic point sets under isometry.
+In the sequel, we will consider the sightly weaker equivalence of \emph{isometry} (any distance-preserving transformation in $\R^3$), which is a composition of rigid motion and {mirror} reflections.
+Since mirror images can be distinguished by a suitable sign of orientation, the main difficulty is to classify periodic point sets under isometry.

-When comparing crystals as periodic sets of atomic centres without chemical attributes, it might seem that all chemistry is lost.
+When comparing crystals as periodic sets of atomic centers without chemical attributes, it might seem that all chemistry is lost.
 However, the fact that all (more than 850 thousand) periodic crystals in the CSD (apart from the investigated duplicates) can be distinguished by isometry invariants in section~\ref{sec:methods} implies that no information is lost so that all chemistry under standard conditions such as temperature and pressure is in principle reconstructable from sufficiently precise atomic geometry.

-This Crystal Isometry Principle (CRISP) first appeared in 2022 \cite[section~7]{widdowson2022average} and was inspired by Richard Feynman's Fig.1-7 in \cite[chapter~1]{feynman1971feynman}, which distinguished 7 cubic crystals by their cube size in the first lecture ``Atoms and motion'', see Fig.~\ref{fig:CRISP}~(left).
-More importantly, when we consider atoms only as zero-sized points, we can study all periodic structures in a common continuous space below.
+This Crystal Isometry Principle (CRISP) first appeared in 2022 \cite[section~7]{widdowson2022average} and was inspired by Richard Feynman's hint in \cite[chapter~1, Fig.1-7]{feynman1971feynman}, which distinguished 7 cubic crystals by their cube size in the first lecture ``Atoms {in} motion'', see Fig.~\ref{fig:CRISP}~(left).

+More importantly, when we consider atoms only as zero-sized points, we can study all periodic structures in a common space {similar to the periodic table of all elements}.

+{In the geographic analogy, the chemical composition can be compared to the altitude (the height above the sea level) of any location on Earth.
+If our geographic map is precise enough, we can determine the average temperature or any other property at every location.
+If we know the altitude (chemical composition) in addition to geographic coordinates (structural invariants), the property prediction will be easier.}

 \begin{dfn}[space of periodic materials] The \emph{Crystal Isometry Space} $\CRIS(\R^3)$ is the space of isometry classes of all periodic sets of points without atomic attributes. \end{dfn}